top of page

-The North East Sex Work Forum is a group of agencies/people who develop and deliver services for individuals across the North East involved in all aspects of the adult entertainment/sex industry recognising that the spectrum of experience can be vast with varying levels of need, vulnerability and harm.
+The North East Sex Work Forum is a registered charity made up of a group of people/agencies who develop and deliver services for individuals across the North East involved in all aspects of the adult entertainment/sex industry recognising that the spectrum of experience can be vast with varying levels of need, vulnerability and harm.
 The group agrees to have no pre-judgement on any individual’s lifestyle, recognising autonomy and labour rights within the sex industry.

 Gaynor Trueman BSc (Hons), MA